rollchains/spawn/docs/CONTRIBUTING.md

 ## Pull requests

-In almost all cases, you should target branch `main` with your work.
+In almost all cases, you should target the default branch with your work.
 In the event it spans multiple releases, we will backport to the previous release branch as well.
-This can be found in our [READMEs maintained branches](./README.md#maintained-branches).

 For internal branches, branch names should be prefixed with the author's name followed by a short description of the feature, eg. `name/feature-x`.